Come live the dream and share your passion for the wilderness by becoming a Teacher-Ranger-Teacher at Sleeping Bear Dunes National Lakeshore.

 - A letter of support from a colleague, student, or supervisor

-- Resume with education background, work experience (paid and/or unpaid) and your skills related to this position
+- Resume with education background, work experience (paid or unpaid) and your skills related to this position

-If selected as a Teacher-Ranger-Teacher, you will need approval from your school by completing:
+If selected as a TRT, you will need the approval from your school by completing: